breeze833/dietpi_headless/README.md

 ## Usage Scenario

-I teach a course in which the students uses Raspberry Pi Zero 2 W for practicing Linux and project development.
+I teach a course in which the students use Raspberry Pi Zero 2 W for practicing Linux and project development.
 The configuration is
   - headless (no display and keyboard attached to the board)
   - minimum installation of the OS